 - Personal property memorandums can help to avoid potential fights among beneficiaries by taking away ambiguity and discretion when it comes to these assets.

 - If you want to make a change to a personal property memorandum, you can do so at anytime, without needing to amend your trust or will.

 - A personal property memorandum is very useful when you want to leave a specific item to someone in particular.

 Since every family’s estate plan has its own unique goals, facts, and circumstances, it is important to consult with an experienced attorney about whether a personal property memorandum is right for you.

+A personal property memorandum helps to manage personal property as part of your estate plan.
+Learn seven tips about this helpful tool here.
 To learn more about personal property and living trusts as you create an estate plan, view our guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
 Don’t forget to share this helpful information with your friends on Facebook and Twitter!